belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 ## Introduction

 For the past 3 years, I have been working on a [compiler](https://github.com/belijzajac/WisniaLang) for an experimental programming language that compiles to native machine code.
-It focuses on delivering small Linux binaries (ELF x86_64) with no LLVM dependency.
+It focuses on delivering tiny Linux binaries (ELF x86_64) with no LLVM dependency.
 As a result, what it actually competes with is the LLVM toolchain, on which a large number of other programming languages rely extensively.

 ## Architecture